National Museum of Natural History, Uruguay: History

 In 1915, the museum acquired Arechavaleta's herbarium of 7,000 specimens and private library of 1,500 books.
 The herbarium is a significant part of the museum's holdings today.

-The space in the Solís Theatre was already considered unsuitable by 1902, but the museum continued there until the year 2000 when, during the theatre's six-year renovation, it was forced to move temporarily into the former Barreiro y Ramos bookstore and then, in 2006, into a former auction house.
-While the MNHN had previously been able to give exhibitions from its base in the theatre, it had not had any permanent exhibition and for years after vacating it was not able to exhibit to the public at all, though the collections remained open to researchers.
+The space in the Solís Theatre was already considered unsuitable by 1902, but the museum continued there until 2000 when, during the theatre's six-year renovation, it was forced to move temporarily into the former Barreiro y Ramos bookstore and then, in 2006, into a former auction house.
+While the MNHN had previously been able to give exhibitions from its base in the theatre, it had not had any permanent exhibitions, and for years after vacating it was not open to the public at all, though the collections remained open to researchers.

-In July 2018 the museum opened its first permanent exhibition in the grounds of a former prison, the Cárcel de Miguelete, which it shares with the Contemporary Art Space (Espacio de Arte Contemporáneo or EAC), also sponsored by the museum.
+In July 2018 the museum opened its first permanent exhibition space in the grounds of a former prison, the Cárcel de Miguelete, which it shares with the Contemporary Art Space (Espacio de Arte Contemporáneo or EAC), also sponsored by the museum.
 The prison was in active use from 1888 to 1986, ceasing all operations in 1998, and is the oldest panopticon prison surviving in Latin America in its original form.
-The EAC took over the central block of the prison (from which the five wings could be observed) in 2010 before being officially inaugurated in 2018, at the same time as the MNHN exhibition space.
+The EAC took over the central block of the prison (from which the five wings could be observed) in 2010, before being officially inaugurated in 2018 at the same time as the MNHN exhibition space.
 The new MNHN was opened by Minister of Education and Culture María Julia Muñoz in a ceremony to mark the museum's 180th anniversary.
 The move to the former prison grounds had originally been planned in 2004 but fell apart due to lack of funding.
 Several other plans were made subsequently before the final decision was taken.
 The museum's full collection and library were expected to move into the new accommodation later.